Al3zama1/swe-notes/CCNA/43 - Security Fundamentals.md

 * or a WHOIS query to learn email address, phone numbers, physical addresses, etc.
 ### Malware
 * **Malware** (malicious software) refers to a variety of harmful programs that can infect a computer.
-* **viruses** infect other software (a 'host program).
+* **viruses** infect other software (a 'host program').
 The virus spreads as the software is shared by users.
-Typically they corrupt or modify files on the target computer.
+Typically, they corrupt or modify files on the target computer.
 * **Worms** do not require a hot program.
 They are standalone malware and they are able to spread on their own, without user interaction.
 The spread of worms can congest the network, but the 'payload' of a worm can cause additional harm to target devices.
 * **Trojan Horses** are harmful software that is disguised as legitimate software.
 They are spread through user interactions such as opening email attachments, or downloading a file from the internet.
 * The above malware types can exploit various vulnerabilities to threaten any of the CIA of the target device.
 There are many types of malware!